NATIONAL PET FIRE SAFETY DAY | JULY 15

 - Store leashes and collars near the entrance of your home.
 When away, have your pets in the main living area for easy rescue.

 - Secure young pets when away from home.
 This can help avoid fire hazards.
 Pet kennels or in a pet-proofed room are options.

-- Fire alert window clings help firefighters identifying the room your pets are located and identify the number of pets in the home.
+- Fire alert window clings help firefighters identify the room your pets are located and identify the number of pets in the home.
 Add one to the window of the room you keep your pets when you are away.
 Keep it updated with the number of pets residing with you and your current phone number.